grizzie17/Rollator-Vision/README.md

 ![18650 Batteries](images/18650_3000mAh.jpg)

 The `Battery Pack` will be made from 18650 batteries.
 Each pack is configured as 2S4P (2 Series and 4 Parallel).
-Each cell is rated at 3000 mAh, providing an overall rating, 7.4V 12000 mAh.
+Each battery cell is rated at 3000 mAh, providing an overall nominal rating, 7.4V 12000 mAh.
+The actual voltage range is from 8.30V to 5.60V.

-The packs will use an EC3 connector (frequently used on R/C models), and a 3 wire balance connector.
-This will allow the pack to be charged using a standard R/C balancing battery charger (that includes a Li-Ion setting).

 ![battery-pack-circuit](images/battery-pack-circuit.png)

+The packs will use an EC3 connector (frequently used on R/C models), and a 3 wire balance connector which will allow the pack to be charged using a standard R/C balancing battery charger (that includes a Li-Ion setting).

 -----